Residencia para conyuges de ciudadanos americanos

 How long does it take to get a Green Card through marriage?

 As an immediate relative, there is no visa waiting period.
-The entire process takes 10-16 months for adjustment of status or 12-18 months for consular processing.
+The entire process takes approximately 6 to 8 months for adjustment of status or consular processing.

 Will I receive a conditional Green Card?